 ‘Horizon 2023’ represents the Turkish Government’s ambitious plans for Turkey’s economic and social development through 2023 - the 100th anniversary of the Turkish Republic.
 Embodied in Vision 2023 is Turkey’s ambition to:

 Canada and Turkey have longstanding diplomatic relations.
-In 1947, Canada appointed its first resident Ambassador to Turkey, while Turkey opened a resident Embassy in Ottawa in 1944.
+In 1944, Turkey opened an Embassy in Ottawa and in 1947, Canada appointed its first Ambassador to Turkey.
 In recent years, as friends and allies, Canada and Turkey have expanded the depth and variety of their bilateral links as valued political, commercial, strategic, and security partners.
-In 2009, these links were further strengthened by a number of new initiatives, including the inauguration of direct flights between Toronto and Istanbul and the signing of an agreement to avoid double taxation.
+Canada welcomes a vibrant Turkish diaspora community of over 65,000, the majority of whom are concentrated in Toronto, Montreal, Vancouver, Ottawa, Hamilton, Calgary and Edmonton.

 Niche opportunities exist for Canadian investors, particularly in the energy, information and communication technologies, mining, education and infrastructure sectors.
 Commercial opportunities in Turkey match well with Canadian supply capabilities.